Lobelia puberula

 Lobelia puberula, or downy lobelia, is a perennial herbaceous wildflower in the Bellflower family (Campanulaceae) native to eastern and south central United States.
 It is the most common blue-flowered Lobelia in the Southeast.
 It grows in mesic (moderate moisture) to hydric (moist) habitats in sun or partial shade.

 Description

 Downy lobelia is a perennial herb that grows up to 2.5 ft tall.
 Leaves are simple with a toothed margin.
 The flowers are blue to violet, five-lobed, and bloom from July to October.

 Lobelia puberula is similar to two other Lobelia species in to the Eastern United States, Lobelia inflata (Indian tobacco) and Lobelia siphilitica (great lobelia); all display the characteristic "lip" petal near the opening of the flower and the "milky" liquid the plant excretes.

+Ecology

+Lobelia puberula is insect pollinated and is recorded to have been visited in northern Florida by Augochloropsis metallica, Bombus pensylvanicus, and Lasioglossum reticulatum.